 This in turn takes its toll on the entire chimney structure.

-This situation, coupled with the freeze-and-thaw cycle results in bigger cracks that ultimately weakens the structure.
+This situation, coupled with the freeze-and-thaw cycle results in bigger cracks that ultimately weaken the structure.
 Therefore, you should be on the lookout for deteriorating mortar joints.

 Scheduling a yearly chimney inspection should greatly help in addressing the problem.